 Tips for filling out probate forms

-For more on making a successful application, see our tips for filling out probate forms.
-We’ll walk you through the standard probate forms and answer some common questions about completing them.
+We have more tips for filling out probate forms, where we walk you through the standard probate forms and answer common questions about completing them.

 Step 3.
 File the probate application